Kelo2000/Line-Following-Robot-/README.md

 - **OpenCV Integration**: Leverages the OpenCV library for image processing, contour detection, and other computer vision tasks.

-- **Modular Code Structure**: The code is organized into modular functions for ease of understanding, testing, and potential future enhancements.

 ## How to Use
 1. Clone the repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies.
 3. Connect the robot hardware and camera.
-4. Run the main script: `python main.py`.
+4. Run the main script.
 5. Monitor the robot's behavior through the provided Jupyter Notebook or real-time camera feed.

 ## Dependencies